-- 102. In November of 2012, Kurtz wrote to State of Michigan Treasurer Andy Dillon suggesting that Flint join the KWA due to projected cost savings over DWSD.
-This was pursuant to the Emergency Manager's mandate to cut costs, and consistent with political pressure from Genesee County Drain Commissioner Jeff Wright, who had encouraged the formation of the KWA in 2009. - 103.
-Throughout 2012, DWSD presented to Kurtz, Wright, Dillon, Walling, and the Governor compelling arguments, based on numerous studies, demonstrating that from a cost and water reliability standpoint, Flint should reject Wright's pressure to join KWA and continue to receive water from DWSD.
-Most of the discourse about Flint joining KWA or continuing with DWSD included Wright who consistently raised arguments designed to persuade Kurtz, Dillon, and the Governor that the DWSD cost studies were wrong. - 104.
-In late 2012, Dillon, reacting to Wright's contention that the DWSD cost studies were wrong, requested the independent engineering firm of Tucker, Young, Jackson and Tull ("TYJT") to assess whether it would be cost-effective for Flint to switch from water supplied by DWSD and join the KWA water delivery system.
-In February 2013, TYJT concluded that it would be more costeffective for Flint on both a short term and long term basis to continue to be supplied with water from DWSD.
-In an email from Treasurer Dillon to Governor Snyder dated March 17, 2013, Dillon noted that the KWA representatives were misrepresenting the benefits of the deal and that the "(r)eport that I got is that Flint should stay w DWSD."
+- 85. Use of the Flint River as a primary drinking source was rejected in 2011. - 86.
+In August 2012, the Governor appointed Edward Kurtz as Flint's Emergency Manager.
+Kurtz, who had the authority to obligate Flint to the KWA, was allied with Wright in presenting arguments for approval to state Treasurer Andy Dillon ("Dillon") and Governor Snyder.
+Opposing Wright and Kurtz was the DWSD which had a strong financial interest in maintaining Flint and the GCDC as customers. - 87.
+In November of 2012, Kurtz wrote to State of Michigan Treasurer Andy Dillon suggesting that Flint join the KWA due to projected cost savings over DWSD.
+This was pursuant to the Emergency Manager's mandate to cut costs, and consistent with political pressure from Genesee County Drain Commissioner Jeff Wright, who had encouraged the formation of the KWA in 2009 - 88.
+Throughout 2012, DWSD presented to Kurtz, Wright, Dillon, Walling and the Governor compelling arguments, based on numerous studies, demonstrating that from a cost and water reliability standpoint, Flint needed to reject Wright's pressure to join KWA and continue to receive water from DWSD.

+Most, if not all, discourse about Flint joining KWA or continuing with DWSD included Wright, who consistently raised arguments designed to persuade Kurtz, Dillon and the Governor that the DWSD cost studies were wrong.

+- 89. In late 2012, Dillon, reacting to Wright's contention that the DWSD cost studies were wrong, requested the independent engineering firm of Tucker, Young, Jackson and Tull ("TYJT") to assess whether it would be cost-effective for Flint to switch from water supplied by DWSD and join the KWA water delivery system. - 90.
+In February 2013, TYJT concluded that it would be more cost-effective for Flint on both a short term and long-term basis to continue to be supplied with water from DWSD. - 91.
+In an email from Treasurer Dillon to Governor Snyder dated March 17, 2013, Dillon noted that the KWA representatives were misrepresenting the benefits of the deal and that the "(r)eport that I got is that Flint should stay w DWSD." - 92.
+On March 26, 2013, in preparation for a conference call between MDEQ and the Department of Treasury personnel, Stephen Busch emailed MDEQ Director Dan Wyant, deputy director Jim Sygo, Liane Shekter-Smith, and other MDEQ officials raising concerns about using the Flint River as the City's water source.
+Specifically, he noted that continuous use of Flint River water to supply the